 3. Other kinds of notifications (text message notification system and email notification system)

 The current types of mobile app notifications might be considered as the secondary ones which emphasize on the important messages more intensively.
 We can enlist here:

 SMS alerts/ text messaging notifications.
-Such alerts might be helpful when it comes to the events planning, reminders or promos.
-As much as push notifications, this kind of notifier provides the user with a quick info on their status without the urge to directly interact with the app.
+Such alerts might be helpful when it comes to event planning, reminders or promos.
+As much as push notifications, this kind of notifier provides the user with quick info on their status without the urge to directly interact with the app.